narviss/cv/resume.md

    ##### R2000: from August 2017 to August 2019

-   Workflow as a software development platform.
-   * Web Scraping russian government sites(registries with information about organizations)
+   Web Scraping russian government sites(registries with information about organizations) Full integration(Import/Export and etc) with zakupki.gov.ru

-   * Export xml from ftp zakupki.gov.ru and processing result(~1 000 000 files in just 1 days)
+   Workflow as a software development platform:
    * Defined an architecture
    * Configured production server
    * Contenerized tests